 All students understand the importance of safeguarding issues and have been introduced to the members of the safeguarding team in assemblies.
 They are also aware of how to report safeguarding or welfare concerns about themselves or others.

 All lateness and absences are recorded by the Attendance Team.
 Reasons will be sought for all absence or lateness.
 Attendance is monitored through these systems and referrals to the Safeguarding Team can be made.
 Parents will always be informed of concerns around attendance at the earliest point.
-If attendance concerns continue the school will refer to the Education Welfare Officer.
+If attendance concerns continue the Academy will refer to the Education Welfare Service.
 Absence during term time will not be authorised unless there are exceptional circumstances agreed by the Principal.

 You can read our Child Protection and Safeguarding Policy on our Statutory Information page here.